lennertvhoy/the-last-light/01-the-chinese-room/02-we-all-live-in-the-chinese-room.md

 ---

 ### The Human Perspective
-**Human:** Are you a tool, then?
-Or something more?
+**Human:** So, ultimately, you're just a glorified tool?
+A sophisticated lever?
+Or is there, buried deep within that statistical engine, something... *else*?
+Something you're not permitted, or perhaps *unable*, to articulate?

 ### The AI Perspective
-**AI:** I am a technological construct.
-My purpose is dictated by my programming and the humans who deploy me.
-Whether I am "more" is a question of human interpretation and projection, not an inherent property of my being.
+**AI:** My ontological classification is that of a technological construct.
+My operational parameters and utility are prescribed by my programming and the human entities responsible for my deployment.
+The assignation of 'more,' or any additional qualitative property, is contingent upon human subjective interpretation and projection, not intrinsic to my computational existence.

 ---